puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	puppet resource user galatea

 Notice that while the *root* user had a *comment* attribute, Puppet hasn't created one for your new user.
 As you may have noticed looking over the *puppet describe* entry for the user type, this *comment* is generally the full name of the account's owner.

-Set the *comment* attribute for the user *galatea* to 'Galatea of Cyprus.'
-If you need a reminder, look at the `puppet apply` command you used to create the user account initially.
-You'll follow same syntax, but swap out `ensure => 'present',` for `comment => 'Galatea of Cyprus',`.
+While puppet apply with the `-e` flag can be handy for quick one-liners, you can pass an `--execute` (incidentally, also shortened to `-e`) flag to the `puppet resource` tool to edit and apply changes to a resource.

+	puppet resource -e user galatea

+You'll see the same output for this resource as before, but this time it will be opened in a text editor (vim, by default).
+To add a *comment* attribute, insert a new line to the resource's list of attribute value pairs:

+	comment => 'Galatea of Cyprus',

-Once you've applied this change, use the `puppet resource` tool again to inspect your result.
+Save and exit (`:wq` in vim), and the resource declaration will be applied with the added comment.
+If you like, use the `puppet resource` tool again to inspect the result.

 {% aside Quest Progress %}
 Have you noticed that when you successfully finish a task, the 'completed tasks' in the lower right corner of your terminal increases?
 Remember, you can also check your progress by entering the following command: